Postgraduate research

 We offer three levels of research degree, allowing you to choose the appropriate level to suit your experience and aspirations:

 These courses are also incredibly flexible, enabling you to select the method of study which suits your existing commitments.
-All programmes are available to study Part-time or Full-time and our MA by Research/PhD programmes are also available to study via Distance Learning enabling you to complete research all over the world, while benefitting from the input of Birmingham’s world-class academics.
+All programmes are available to study Part-time or Full-time.
+Our MA by Research/PhD programmes are also available to study via Distance Learning.
+This enables you to complete research all over the world, while benefitting from the input of Birmingham’s world-class academics.

 Innovative approach